emsec/ChameleonMini/Doc/DESFireSupportReadme.md

 USB NFC tag reader (host-based testing code is [available here](https://github.com/maxieds/ChameleonMiniDESFireStack/tree/master/Firmware/Chameleon-Mini/Application/DESFire/Testing)).

-Support for DESFire tag emulation on the Chameleon Mini is complicated for at least a couple of reasons:
-1. The hardware (onboard AVR) has a small memory footprint available.
-Thus with all of the new tag support, storage needs for cryptographic data structures, and storage needs for large tables finding space was challenging.
-Much of this is resolved by storing data needed for operation using a linked, flat file type design for structures where a small amount of buffer space is needed at a time and can be filled by fetching the data from FRAM / settings space.
-2. There is only limited public information available about the precise expectations and runtime conditions needed to write a perfect, standards-compliant DESFire tag implementation.

 The firmware has been tested and known to work with the KAOS manufactured RevG Chameleon devices.
 Unfortunately, formative RevE device support is not available due to the memory requirements to run this firmware emulation.
 The device responds well using the ``libnfc``-based utility